jojozhuang/jojozhuang.github.io/_popular/java-advanced/java-advanced-shallow-copy-vs-deep-copy.md

 > Compare the difference between shallow copy and deep copy.

 ## 1. Shallow Copy and Deep Copy
 `Shallow copy` is creating a new object and then copying the non static fields of the current object to the new object.
 If the field is a value type, a bit by bit copy of the field is performed.
-If the field is a reference type, the reference is copied but the referred object is not, therefore the original object and its clone refer to the same object.
+If the field is a reference type, the reference is copied but **the referred object is not copied**, therefore the original object and its clone refer to the **same** object.
 A shallow copy of an object is a new object whose instance variables are identical to the old object.

 `Deep copy` is creating a new object and then copying the non-static fields of the current object to the new object.
 If a field is a value type, a bit by bit copy of the field is performed.
 If a field is a reference type, a new copy of the referred object is performed.
-A deep copy of an object is a new object with entirely new instance variables, it does not share objects with the old.
+A deep copy of an object is a new object with **entirely new** instance variables, it does **not** share objects with the old.

 ![image](/public/images/java/1477/object_clone.jpg){:width="400px"}